dbcli/pgcli/README.rst

 - Pure Python.
 - Syntax highlighting of the input while typing.
 (For instance, with a Pygments lexer.)
-- Multiline input editing.
+- Multi-line input editing.
 - Advanced code completion.
-- Both Emacs and Vi keybindings.
+- Both Emacs and Vi key bindings.
 (Similar to readline.)
 - Reverse and forward incremental search.
 - Both Python 3 and Python 2.7 support.
 - Works well with Unicode double width characters.
 (Chinese input.)